bobinska-dev/sharing-is-caring/README.md

 Use PT and see how custom renderer can be generated for the editor in the studio as well as get GROQ queries and serializers to work in Next/React.
 [See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Portable%20Text%20in%20Sanity%20Studio%20and%20React)

-### Custom Components for your Studio :fire:
+### Custom Components for your Studio

 Ever wondered how to use Sanity UI in your Studio GUI?
 Well here are some ideas!
 [See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Custom%20Components%20in%20the%20Studio)

-### Customise your desk structure with Icons and more – While keeping the code clean! :fire: Template for singleton in pages folder :fire:
+### Customise your desk structure with Icons and more – While keeping the code clean!
+:fire: Template for singleton in pages folder :fire:

 When customising your desk structure, it can be hard to keep track of all parts.
 This is why I split the code up in and packed it into singletons (here pages) and `documentType` structures, which are then imported into a `deskStructure/index.js`.
 This way your code stays readable and managable by people, especially if they have ADHD like me :wink:. `Structure Builder` can be a bit unruly, so here you go ....
 [See Snippets](https://github.com/bobinska-dev/sharing-is-caring/tree/main/Structure%20Builder%20with%20icons/deskStructure)